spheroidon/libretcg/GAME_RULES.md

 3. **Card Actions**:
    - After playing a card, you must execute the action of the card you just played.
-   - If your playfield is full (contains 3 cards), you may choose the action of any one card on your playfield instead.
+   - If your playfield is full (contains 3 cards) or you don't have any cards in your hand, you may choose the action of any one card on your playfield instead.
    - The action is resolved immediately, and any effects are applied.

 4. **HP (Health Points)**: